Best Dating Apps in Australia (2026)

 The honest verdict

-If you're an Australian homeowner — someone who's already chosen where you want to be, who loves their home, who'd rather plan a kitchen reno than a six-month sabbatical — Doorstep is built specifically for you and no other app on this list comes close on that axis.
+If you're an Australian homeowner — someone who's already chosen where they want to be, who'd rather plan a kitchen reno than a six-month sabbatical — Doorstep is for you.
+No other app on this list is built around that life.

-If you're earlier in life or still renting, Hinge is the best of the international apps for relationship-minded dating in Australia, and Bumble is the best if you want women-first messaging.
+If you're earlier in life or still renting, Hinge is the best of the international apps for relationship-minded Aussies, and Bumble sits in a similar place with a slightly different feel.

-If you're over 35 and want long-form matching, eHarmony still holds up.
+If you're over 35 and want something more considered, eHarmony still holds up.

-If you just want casual and you're under 28, Tinder's volume in AU is hard to beat.
+If you just want casual and you're in your early 20s in a capital city, Tinder's audience is hard to beat for sheer numbers.

 Get early access →